National Technical Specification Notices

 The first step is to check the NTSN issues log on this page to see if this has already been raised and if the solution resolves your issue.

-Your request will be considered by the relevant mirror group(s), RSSB’s professional heads or technical experts, the relevant standards committee and the DfT to determine the next steps.
+Your request will be considered by the relevant mirror group(s), our professional heads or technical experts, the relevant standards committee, and the DfT to determine the next steps.

 -

-Firstly, there is initial assessment with the relevant mirror group(s) – which consists of technical experts from across industry – RSSB professional heads, and the DfT to determine whether and how this should be progressed.
+- Firstly, there’s an initial assessment with the relevant mirror group(s), which consists of technical experts from across industry, our professional heads, and the DfT.
+This is to determine whether and how this should be progressed.

-Secondly there is a period of assessment led by RSSB and the relevant mirror group(s) to develop a business case for change (BCfC).
-This sets out initial proposals for development.
-This is shared with the Industry Standards Coordination Committee (ISCC) and approved by the relevant standards committee(s).
+- Secondly, there’s a period of assessment led by us and the relevant mirror group(s) to develop a business case for change (BCfC).
+This sets out initial proposals for development and it is approved by the relevant standards committee(s).

-Following standards committee approvals, the BCfC is further developed by RSSB and the mirror group to include the proposed NTSN text and required analysis to support the change.
+- Following standards committee approvals, we and the mirror group further develop the BCfC to include the proposed NTSN text and required analysis to support the change.
 This is provided to the relevant standards committee(s) for approval before wider industry consultation.

 -